-• Taxes allocable to a rental activity.
-Taxes allocable to a rental real estate activity are reported on Form 8825.
-Taxes allocable to a rental activity other than a rental real estate activity are reported on line 3b of Schedule K.

-• Taxes allocable to portfolio income.
-These taxes are reported on line 13d of Schedule K and in box 13 of Schedule K-1 using code K.
+Taxes allocable to a rental activity.
+Report taxes allocable to rental real estate activity on Form 8825.
+Report taxes allocable to a rental activity other than a rental real estate activity on line 3b of Schedule K. Taxes allocable to portfolio income.
+Report these taxes on line 13d of Schedule K and in box 13 of Schedule K-1 using code K.